-I went to Glasgow School of Art and had a fantastic time there getting my BA Hons in Design.
-Whilst I was there I was styling for some amazing photoshoots for different Scottish newspapers and also working in fashion retail.
+I went to Glasgow School of Art and had a fantastic time there getting my BA Honours degree in Design.
+Whilst I was there I was styling for some amazing photoshoots for different Scottish newspapers, and also working in fashion retail.

-When I was in my forth and final year I was approached to do a pilot fashion series that toured around the country, and this one was in Glasgow.
-It turned out to be the hugely successful show She’s Gotta Have it on Channel 4.
+When I was in my fourth and final year, I was approached to do a pilot fashion series that toured around the country, and this one was in Glasgow.
+It turned out to be the hugely successful show, She’s Gotta Have it on Channel 4.
 I was taken on as both an on screen stylist and behind the scenes stylist for all six series.

-Although I loved the creativity of photoshoot work I adored working in TV so was over the moon when a new show was staring on Sky1 with Lorraine Kelly.
-It was to start straight after her show had finished on GMTV, and I got the fashion presenters job.
-That show finished after a year and thankfully GMTV asked me to move over to the main show where I stayed for a further nine years.
+Although I loved the creativity of photoshoot work, I adored working in TV so I was over the moon when a new show was staring on Sky1 with Lorraine Kelly.
+It was to start straight after her show had finished on GMTV, and I got the fashion presenter job.
+That show finished after a year, but thankfully GMTV asked me to move over to the main show where I stayed for a further nine years.

-During that time I had columns in most of the big mags, styled the likes of Katherine Jenkins, Cat Deely and Lady Gaga.
-Presented from the Oscar red carpet three times, sent daily reports back from NYC fashion week all whilst living and breathing the UK High Street.
-Since moving over to Daybreak and Lorraine I’ve interviewed some of the biggest celebs around like Beyonce, Gwyneth Paltrow, Kim Kardashian and SJP.
-And cant wait to see what’s coming next.
+During that time, I had columns in most of the big mags, styled the likes of Katherine Jenkins, Cat Deely and Lady Gaga.
+I presented from the Oscar red carpet three times, sent daily reports back from NYC fashion week, and all whilst living and breathing the UK High Street.
+Since moving over to Daybreak and Lorraine, I’ve interviewed some of the biggest celebs around, including Beyonce, Gwyneth Paltrow, Kim Kardashian and Sarah Jessica Parker.
+I cant wait to see what’s coming next.